-I create and teach art – painting, drawing, sculpture.
+I create and teach drawing, painting and sculpture.

-I find myself continually going back to the paradox that lives in us all: In what way do we create the shackles that bind us and hold us back?
+I find myself continually going back to the paradox that lives in us all: In what way do we create the shackles and cages that bind us and keep us from being our full selves?
 Why do we not escape if we hold the key?
-It is through my work with children in crisis that I find clarity in my own life.
-As I help them see the boundaries in their worlds and help them find ways to work their way out, I find I can begin to see the outlines of the fear-based cages I have built for myself.
-It is through creating sculpture that I notice that I, too, can find my way forward as an artist, a teacher and a fragile, determined human being.
+It is through my work with children in crisis that I find clarity in my own life and my artwork.
+As I help them see the boundaries in their worlds and help them find ways to work their way out – often through their own art – I find I can begin to see the outlines of the fear-based cages I have built for myself.
+It is through creating artwork that I notice that I, too, can find my way forward as an artist, a teacher and a fragile, determined human being.